 A comprehensive risk assessment is carried out by the Teacher in charge before the proposed visit.
 It will assess the risks which might be encountered on the visit, and will indicate measures to prevent or reduce them.
+All risk assessments will be completed and can be accessed via Smartlog.

 The risk assessment should be based on the following considerations: